MarkusRosen/markusrosen.github.io/_posts/2020-07-19-multi-input-neural-network-pytorch.md

 Now we can create the model and a trainer, where we specify the number of GPUs we want to use and our logger and early stopping.

 One question which always is challenging to answer in deep learning is the choice of the learning rate parameter.
 Often people just take a wild guess and try a few different ones, but `PyTorch Lightning` can help us with a learning rate finder.
 Through cyclically varying the learning rate with a few model restarts, we can find a reasonable starting learning rate.
+You can read more about it in the [according paper](https://arxiv.org/abs/1506.01186).

 ```python
     lr_finder = trainer.lr_find(model)